-3. The Motion requests that the Court order all creditors to file a proof of claim that conforms substantially with the "Proof of Claim Form" that is included with the Motion.
+6. The Motion requests that the Court order all creditors to file a proof of claim that conforms substantially with the "Proof of Claim Form" that is included with the Motion.
 Among the unique aspects of the Proof of Claim Form are checkboxes (the "Checkboxes") to reflect whether a given claim is related to a "Derivative Contract" or a "Guarantee."

-4. US AgBank asserted Claim 1229 and Claim 1230 (collectively, the "Claims") on the Official Form B-10 (the "Official Form"), as promulgated by the Administrative Office of the United States Courts.
-The Official Form contains no checkboxes pertaining to derivatives contracts or guarantees.
+7. The Aviva Claimants asserted the Aviva Claims on the Official Form B-10 (the "Official Form"), as promulgated by the Administrative Office of the United States Courts.
+The Official Form does not contains the Checkboxes or any similar notation.

-5. If a claimant checks the box for either "Derivative Contract" or "Guarantee" on the Proof of Claim Form, then the Motion seeks to impose additional requirements on the claimant, mandating the completion of a "Derivative Questionnaire" or a "Guarantee Questionnaire" (collectively, the "Questionnaires").
-Although their name implies only questions, the Questionnaires demand submission of significant documentary evidence.
+8. If a claimant checks the box for either "Derivative Contract" or "Guarantee" on the Proof of Claim Form, then the Motion seeks to impose additional requirements on the claimant, mandating the completion of a "Derivative Questionnaire" or a "Guarantee Questionnaire" (collectively, the "Questionnaires").
+Although their name implies only questions, the Questionnaires demand submission of significant volumes of documentary evidence.